Franciscus Henri: Biography

 It was around this time that Henri started to perform children's concerts.

-Henri also wrote and presented a series of programs and adds for the Victorian Christian Television Association.
+Henri also wrote and presented a series of programs and ads for the Victorian Christian Television Association.

 He also appeared on the Q7 program filmed in London, England.

 In 1997 he started performing to children as his new character, MISTER WHISKERS, and released his first album under his new moniker, Hello Mister Whiskers, which was nominated for the Best Children's Album Aria Award.

 He has performed across the globe, including festivals such as: the Vancouver International Children's Festival and Port Fairy Folk Festival (seven times); and (as MISTER WHISKERS) is the only performer to have played at every Warrnambool Fun 4 Kids Festival since its inception 1998.
 He has also performed in Singapore a number of times with the Singapore Symphony Orchestra.

 From 1989 to 2002 he was a recording artist for ABC Music (ABC for kids), as well as a creator and producer of cover designs, for his own and other releases.